 Bottom Line

-Retiring with $200,000 in savings requires thorough planning and consideration of various factors.
-First, determining your target retirement age and managing your living expenses is crucial.
-Then, by following strategies such as the 4% rule, minimizing debt, monitoring expenses and exploring part-time work, you can maximize the longevity of your retirement fund.
+Retiring with $200,000 in savings requires thorough planning around factors like your target retirement age, living expenses and strategies such as the 4% rule.
+You’ll want to minimize debt and maximize the longevity of your retirement fund with things like part-time work or delayed retirement credits.
 Although retiring with $200,000 means sticking to a modest budget, proper planning and wise financial choices will empower you to make it last and enjoy a comfortable retirement.

 Tips for Retiring